code-for-canada/django-nginx-reactjs-docker/README.md

 1. Follow our [setup guide](./SETUP.md) to configure your workstation.
 2. Clone the repository using [git](./doc/contributing-with-git.md)
-3. `docker-compose up` to build the application if you have not done so already
+3. `docker-compose -f docker-compose.dev.yml` to run the application locally
 4. Open your browser to [http://localhost:80/](http://localhost:80/).

 To see a list of all build commands, run `docker` from the repository root or see our [notes-on-docker](./docs/notes-on-docker.md).